Linoleum2609/Linoleum2609.github.io/_posts/2021-06-06-Using-Router-in-Dormitory.md

 ### minieap/config.mk

-`config.mk` is used for compiling just like its filename.
+`config.mk` is used for compiling, just like its filename.
 I would like a simple ~~and violent~~ method, just directly add this on the last of the file:

 ```
 CC := ~/am-toolchains/brcm-arm-sdk/hndtools-arm-linux-2.6.36-uclibc-4.5.3/bin/arm-uclibc-linux-2.6.36-gcc
 ```

-As I failed for many times, even I know I shouldn't do like this, but I am a little bit annoyed at last. **Plz adjust the paths for your own environment if necessary**.
+As I failed for many times, so even I know I shouldn't do like this, I am a little bit annoyed at last. **Plz adjust the paths for your own environment if necessary**.

-Also remove the "#" if front of `PLUGIN_MODULES += ifaddrs`, as we need to use it later.
+Also remove the "#" in front of `PLUGIN_MODULES += ifaddrs`, as we need to use it later.

 After all, the `config.mk` without comments looks like this: